Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: The polylogarithm

 which are the partial sums of the Hurwitz zeta.\\

-So, the next transformation we need in order to obtain the partial sums of the polylogarithm function is:
+So, the next transformation needed in order to obtain the partial sums of the polylogarithm function\citesup{Abramowitz} is:

-We need to apply this transformation to each piece of \eqrefe{starting}.
-Let's do it by parts, but first let's get acquainted with the function and its integral.
+This transformation must be applied to each term of \eqrefe{starting}.
+Let us do it by parts, but first let us get acquainted with the function and its integral.
 If $k$ is a non-negative integer: